Piracy: East Asia

 During the Qing period, Chinese pirate fleets grew increasingly large.
 The effects large-scale piracy had on the Chinese economy were immense.
 They preyed voraciously on China's junk trade, which flourished in Fujian and Guangdong and was a vital artery of Chinese commerce.
 Pirate fleets exercised hegemony over villages on the coast, collecting revenue by exacting tribute and running extortion rackets.
 In 1802, the menacing Zheng Yi inherited the fleet of his cousin, captain Zheng Qi, whose death provided Zheng Yi with considerably more influence in the world of piracy.
 Zheng Yi and his wife, Zheng Yi Sao (who would eventually inherit the leadership of his pirate confederacy) then formed a pirate coalition that, by 1804, consisted of over ten thousand men.
 Their military might alone was sufficient to combat the Qing navy.
 However, a combination of famine, Qing naval opposition, and internal rifts crippled piracy in China around the 1820s, and it has never again reached the same status.

 In the 1840s and 1850s, United States Navy and Royal Navy forces campaigned together against Chinese pirates.
 Major battles were fought such as those at Ty-ho Bay and the Tonkin River though pirate junks continued operating off China for years more.
 However, some British and American individual citizens also volunteered to serve with Chinese pirates to fight against European forces.
 The British offered rewards for the capture of westerners serving with Chinese pirates.
-During the Second Opium War and the Taiping Rebellion, piratical junks were again destroyed in large numbers by British naval forces but ultimately it wasn't until the 1860s and 1870s that fleets of pirate junks ceased to exist.
+During the Second Opium War and the Taiping Rebellion, piratical junks were again destroyed in large numbers by British naval forces but ultimately it was not until the 1860s and 1870s that fleets of pirate junks ceased to exist.